 The team also serves as means of communication between library departments about internal operation and processes as well as Alliance and Ex Libris news of interest to participating staff.

-Peggy Firman (lead), Andrea Kueter, Carmel Thompson, Cassandra Palmore, Hilary Robbeloth, Jada Pelger, Lori Ricigliano
+Hilary Robbeloth (lead), Peggy Firman, Andrea Klyn, Carmel Thompson, Cassandra Palmore, Jada Pelger, Lori Ricigliano, Dusty Gorman

 The Teaching and Learning team is responsible for setting goals, training and assessment in support of library teaching and learning services.
 The team plans and executes workshops for librarians, faculty and students that promote information literacy and critical thinking.
 The team also develops, evaluates and assesses discovery tools and programs that relate to teaching and learning such as LibGuides, Refworks, web based learning tools, and PRIMO which includes consultation with SILS Team.
 In addition, the team serves as a resource to promote development of peer research advisor and student mentoring programs, and oversees assessment of student learning.